Thank you for giving me the honor of speaking today, as a Pittsylvanian who served in uniform.

 Hundreds of our fellow Pittsylvanians did not return.
 We thank them, and salute them.

-This webpage is sponsored by Mitchells Publications and the Sims-Mitchell House B&B, Chatham, Virginia.
+This webpage is sponsored by Mitchells Publications, Chatham, Virginia.